 At Union Metrics, our Twitter snapshot reports provide quick Twitter analytics on your search term based on tweets from the past few days.
 You can search for anything that appears in a tweet - a hashtag, a username, a keyword or phrase, a URL, etc...

 A free snapshot includes up to 100 recent tweets from the past 7 days (whichever comes first).
 You can run as many free snapshots as you want.
 Create a free Union Metrics account to save these reports to access later.
+You can also purchase a full snapshot report to analyze up to 1,500 tweets from the past 7 days.

 To run a snapshot, we need your Twitter credentials to authenticate with the Twitter API.
 We will not tweet or post on your behalf.